s11ngh/cs317/markov/README.md

     python babbler.py 2 tests/test2.txt 10

+### Testing with autograder

 There are unit test cases for the file [`tests/test1.txt`](tests/test1.txt) in [`test_markov.py`](test_markov.py).
-Once your basic implementation of the methods in [`babbler.py`](babbler.py) is working, you should pass these test cases.
+Once your basic implementation of the methods in [`babbler.py`](babbler.py) is working, you should pass these test cases:

+    python test_markov.py

 ### Books